KARAN-KATAKDHOND/Dice_Roller/README.md

 # 🎲 Dice Roller App (Flutter)

 A simple Flutter app that simulates rolling a dice.
 Press the roll button, and the app will display a random dice face between 1 and 6.
-Great for beginners learning Flutter, state management, and UI updates!

 ---